 You will complete 26 hours with the faculty in your primary area of specialization.
 You will enroll in the 6000-level Graduate Project courses as directed studies.
-Before the semester begins, you must meet with the faculty member you wish to work with and formulate the goals of the class.
-Your Graduate Study Contract (available on-line or from the department graduate secretary) should include a description of the objectives, an outline of the frequency and scheduling of critiques, and be signed by you and the faculty member before returning it to the department graduate secretary.
-When you pay the course fee to the department, the graduate secretary will issue you the class number/permission number to enroll in the course.
-All graduate coursework, except for a few classes such as ART 6810 Graduate Seminar (3 credits), have variable credit, generally from 2 - 6.
-You and the faculty member will decide on how many credits for the 6000-level Graduate Project in the semester.
+Before the semester begins, you must meet with the faculty member you wish to work with and formulate the class's goals.
+Your Graduate Study Contract (available online or from the department graduate coordinator) should include a description of the objectives, an outline of the frequency and scheduling of critiques, and be signed by you and the faculty member before returning it to the department graduate coordinator.
+When you pay the course fee to the Department, the graduate coordinator will issue you the class number/permission number to enroll in the course.
+Except for a few classes such as ART 6810 Graduate Seminar (3 credits), all graduate coursework has variable credit, generally from 2 - 6.
+You and the faculty member will decide how many credits for the 6000-level Graduate Project in the semester.

-ART 6810 Graduate Seminar & ART 6180 Graduate Critique
+ART 6810 Graduate Seminar & ART 6815 Graduate Critique

-You must take ART 6810 for a total of 9 hours & ART 6180 Graduate Critique for 3 hours.
-The courses are offered Fall and Spring Semester of the two-year MFA program.
+You must take ART 6810 for a total of 9 hours & ART 6815 Graduate Critique for 3 hours.
+The courses are offered Fall and Spring semesters of the two-year MFA program.
+ART6815 Graduate Critique is normally taught during the Spring semester.
 The course rotates among full-time faculty who bring a different perspective each time they teach the class.
-The class is taught in conceptual issues to practical matters of preparing a teaching portfolio.
+The class is taught from conceptual issues to practical matters of preparing a teaching portfolio.